Edinburgh for free: 7 top activities recommended by locals

 6. Tick off the Scottish National Gallery of Modern Art

 It’s not just the art inside the Scottish National Gallery of Modern Art that’s impressive.
 The sculpted grounds on the outside are just as stunning, including works by Antony Gormley and Henry Moore.
-The extensive collections here range from early modern art, to more recent pieces by controversial contemporary artists like Tracey Emin.
+The extensive collections here range from early modern art, to more recent pieces.
 It’s seriously inspiring stuff, and it’s free.

 7. Chill out on Portobello Beach